 #7 Tattoo Goo Deep Cleansing Soap

-If there’s any best soap specifically created for tattoo care, it’s this one right here.
+This has to be one of the best soaps for tattoos care.
 The Tattoo Goo Deep Cleansing Soap is a formula that heals piercings too.
 So, no doubt, the stuff inhibits infections and helps in dislodging dead, dry skin.
 Even its moisturizing abilities are quite remarkable.

 But let me first address the elephant in the room.
 There is an artificial fragrance used, which is quite floral.
 So you might not appreciate either or both.
 Meaning the flowery scent isn’t that appealing to the senses.
 Also, artificial fragrances have a knack for drying out the skin.
 Particularly if it’s already too sensitive!